Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 – If you choose the option "Less than 35 m2 plus 20 m2 for each additional registered tenant", you may be entitled to pendler deductions, but we will have to ask a few more questions and assess it individually.
 We will ask about:

-– Full address of the apartment in a country other than Norway (address, postal code, city)
+– Full address of the apartment in NOKaj other than Norway (address, postal code, city)

 – Number of trips to your permanent place of residence in the entire financial year (number of trips and number of round-trip kilometers)